Focus on you

 Health benefits

 If you don't already have a debit card from Via Benefits, you’ll receive a card in the mail, which can be used for both Health Savings Accounts (HSA) and flexible spending accounts (health care FSA and limited purpose FSA).
-Be on the lookout for your debit card in December as it will be mailed to your home in an unmarked white envelope.
+New debit cards will be mailed to your home mid-November due to changes in Via Benefits' debit and banking partners.
+There will be a black-out period from Nov.
+28-30, where you won't be able to use either your current or new debit card.
+New cards are expected to be active December 2025.

 Health Savings Account (HSA)

-Please note: If you’re enrolled in the Base or Premier High Deductible Health Plan (HDHP) and don’t open an HSA by the end of Open Enrollment, Oct.
-31, you won't receive the full company contribution in January 2025.
+Please note: If you’re enrolled in the Base or Premier High Deductible Health Plan (HDHP) and don't open an HSA by the end of Open Enrollment on Oct.
+28, you won't receive the full company contribution in January 2026.

 Flexible spending accounts (HCFSA, LPFSA)

-The IRS maximum annual contribution to a health care or a limited purpose health care flexible spending account (FSA) is currently $3,200.
-This is subject to increase if the IRS releases a new limit in October/November 2024.
+The IRS maximum annual contribution to a health care or a limited purpose flexible spending account is currently $3,400.

-The IRS maximum annual contribution to a commuter account is $315 monthly for parking and transit.
-This is subject to increase if the IRS releases a new limit in October/November 2024.
+The IRS maximum annual contribution to a commuter account is $340 monthly for parking and transit.

 Commuter accounts